 Employees across Canada are entitled to several paid statutory holidays, which are also known as public holidays.
-Generally, this means that employees are entitled to paid time off on a statutory holiday, but there are several rules that employers should keep in mind, and they vary from one Canadian jurisdiction to the next.
+Generally, this means that employees are entitled to paid time off on a statutory holiday, but there are several rules that employers should keep in mind.
+And these rules vary from one Canadian jurisdiction to the next.

 1. Which statutory holidays apply at your workplace?

 Except for federally regulated workplaces (which are subject to the Canada Labour Code), an employee’s statutory holiday entitlements are typically governed by the employment standards legislation in the province where they work.
 This includes remote workers – e.g., if you are an Ontario-based employer, and you have an employee who moves to Nova Scotia and works remotely from there, you must follow Nova Scotia’s public holiday requirements for that employee.
-(For more information on HR compliance for remote workplaces, see our earlier post.)
+(For more information, see our earlier post on HR compliance for remote workplaces.)

 While there are several days that many Canadians think of as “holidays” – including New Year’s Day, Good Friday, Victoria Day, Canada Day, Labour Day, Thanksgiving Day, Remembrance Day and Christmas Day – only holidays that are recognized in legislation as “statutory holidays” entitle employees to a day off with pay.
 And the holidays recognized as statutory holidays vary somewhat from one province to the next.

 Keep in mind – employers may provide employees with a “greater benefit” than what is required under legislation by voluntarily recognizing days that are not designated as public holidays in their province.
+For example, many employers provide employees with a paid day off on the first Monday in August even though it is not actually a statutory holiday in many provinces.
 Employers with workplaces and/or employees in multiple jurisdictions may want to take this approach.

 2. Which employees are eligible for public holiday entitlements?